EOSC-synergy/sqaaas-docs/docs/pipeline_as_a_service/intro.md

    This option will automatically create a pull request to a given target repository.
 By simply merging the pull request, the pipeline will be added to your code repository.
-### 2. Pipeline execution & refactoring
+### 2. Pipeline testing & refactoring
 Being able to test the brand-new pipeline is a helpful feature to secure its operation once is added to the code repository.
 Any failure or unintended behaviour can be worked out by refactoring the stages that the pipeline was broken down into.

+## The process of making up a CI/CD pipeline
+The Pipeline as a Service guides you through a series of steps where settings for the key input data can be filled up, in particular:
+1. The code repositories
+2. The services
+3. The quality criteria

+The last step (step 4) provides a summary of the resultant pipeline and access to the *testing-refactoring-sharing* features described in the previous section.

-## Features of CI/CD pipelines composed by SQAaaS
+## Characteristics of the CI/CD pipelines
 1. CI/CD pipelines can be placed either in the same repository as the code or documentation, or in a separate repository.
 The first option is the *recommended approach* since the pipeline will react promptly to the